ibm-cloud-docs/openshift/openshift_ts.md

 Your pods are in a `CrashLoopBackOff` status.

 {: tsCauses}
-When you try to deploy an app that works on native Kubernetes platforms, you might see this status or a related error message because OpenShift sets up stricter security settings by default than native Kubernetes.
+When you try to deploy an app that works on community Kubernetes platforms, you might see this status or a related error message because OpenShift sets up stricter security settings by default than community Kubernetes.

 {: tsResolve}
 Make sure that you followed the docs that are linked in the [Limitations topic](#openshift_limitations).